frontity/docs/docs/README.md

 **👋** Hi!
 Welcome to Frontity, and to our documentation pages.
 This is where you will find all the information you need to build something awesome with Frontity.

+{% hint style="info" %}
+If you're new to Frontity check out our brand new [step-by-step tutorial](https://tutorial.frontity.org/).
+It's the quickest way to get up to speed with Frontity.
+{% endhint %}

 Let's kick things off by providing you with a roadmap so that you can find your way around the documentation and zero in on the information you need right now.

 ## **About Frontity**